Our Strategy for 2020 - 2025

 We will do this by

-- Being at the forefront of technology innovation by working with technology companies to ensure the needs of people who are deafblind are factored into accessibility provision and to enable Deafblind UK to better influence the development of hepatic technology
+- Working with technology companies to ensure the needs of people who are deafblind are factored into accessibility provision and to support the development of haptic technology

 - Developing accredited external training and professional development programmes for health and social care professionals to develop their skills in working with dual sensory loss